 However, Beatrice is not a good self-cheerleader.
 She gets nervous in interviews and often gives odd or incomplete answers to questions.
 Since trying to shift her career path, Beatrice just cannot seem to get a call back after interviews, despite having the skills and experience to excel in the roles.

 Both Thomas and Beatrice could benefit from a bit of interview guidance, but for different reasons.
-As a career counselor, it’s crucial you know how to recognize job seeker strengths and weaknesses and steer them clear of sending up interview red flags or, arguably worse, pulling the wool over interviewers’ eyes.
+As a career counselor, you must know how to recognize job seeker strengths and weaknesses and steer them clear of sending up interview red flags or, arguably worse, pulling the wool over interviewers’ eyes.

 Interviewers form an impression of job seekers in seconds.
-Career counselors must help job seekers prevent against being disqualified based on untrue perceptions.
+Career counselors must help job seekers prevent being disqualified based on untrue perceptions.

 On the other hand, humble job seekers like Beatrice are secure in their abilities.
-They don’t have to brag because their work speaks for itself.
+They don’t have to brag, because their work speaks for itself.
 The trouble is, the lack of self-promotion comes across to interviewers as inexperience or disinterest.
 Help these job seekers tout their accomplishments and also show enthusiasm for the job.

 The goal is to coach job seekers to be confident but not arrogant, and humble but not meek to the point that they hide their abilities.